 - 1 sachet gelatine (use warm pear juice)

-Divide mixture between the 2 cake tins and smooth the top.
+Divide the mixture between the 2 cake tins and smooth the top.
 Sprinkle crushed pistachio onto 1 of the cake disks.
 Bake for 30-35 minutes or until cooked and golden in colour.
 Set aside to cool completely.

-In a bowl, combine remaining filling ingredients.
+In a bowl, combine the remaining filling ingredients.
 Add the gelatine and gently mix by hand to combine.

-Use the spring form cake tin (the same one used to make the sponge disks) and place the plain sponge disk at the bottom.
+Use the springform cake tin (the same one used to make the sponge disks) and place the plain sponge disk at the bottom.
 Pour over the ricotta mixture and smooth.
 Drizzle the bottom side of the second sponge disk with 1 tbs of orange blossom water and carefully place it on top of the ricotta filling, pistachio side up.
 Refrigerate for at least 3-4 hours.

 Remove the cake from the tin and serve.
 Slice using a warm knife.

-Alternatively dust with icing sugar
+Alternatively, dust the cake with icing sugar.